tkhq/passkeyapp/README.md

 * check `curl -v https://app-site-association.cdn-apple.com/a/v1/<your-domain>` to see what your app is "seeing".
 This is useful if you're trying to debug production-like setups where developer mode isn't an option

 Another tool that can be useful: https://branch.io/resources/aasa-validator.
 It's a validator for AASA files.
 You do not need "applinks" if all you're doing in passkeys so don't trust 100% of the things it says.
 But it's useful to rule out basic issues like invalid JSON or MIME type.
 [This article](https://towardsdev.com/swift-associated-domains-universal-links-aasa-webcredentials-c66900df7b7e) is how I found this tool.

+### `{"error": "Native error", "message": "The"}`

+This is because `react-native-passkey` isn't loaded in your package.json.
+I'm not sure why but requiring it from `@turnkey/react-native-passkey-stamper` isn't sufficient.
+You have to require it from the react-native project itself.
+Is there something we can do in the `@turnkey` package to remove this requirement?
+Please open an issue or reach out if you know of something!